MAHANISHA209/PASSWORD-GENERATOR/README.md

  ▶️ HOW TO RUN

-1. 📥 Step 1: Download the
+1. 📥 Step 1: Download the Project

 2.  🖥️ Step 2: Open in Code Editor